 Figures D-15a and D-16a show the geographic distribution of cost burden in Oakland for owner- and renter-occupied households, respectively.
-Rates of households experiencing cost burden-among both renters and owners-do not exceed 80 percent in any one census tract.17 The lowest levels of renter cost burden (less than 20 percent) are in Rockridge, the North Oakland Hills, and one tract south of Piedmont.
+Rates of households experiencing cost burden-among both renters and owners-do not exceed 80 percent in any one census tract.
+The lowest levels of renter cost burden (less than 20 percent) are in Rockridge, the North Oakland Hills, and one tract south of Piedmont.
 The lowest levels of homeowner cost burden (less than 20 percent) are located in two North Oakland tracts and two West Oakland tracts.
 The highest rates (60-80 percent) of both homeowner and renter cost burden are located in East Oakland, plus a couple additional tracts experiencing high homeowner cost burden in the Jack London District and the Grand-Lake neighborhood.
-Renter cost burden skews higher than homeowner cost burden, with most tracts having over 40 percent cost burden for renters.
+Renter cost burden for renters.
 Figures 15b and 16b show Oakland cost burden compared to other cities in the region; a greater proportion of Oaklanders spend 30 percent or more than the Bay Area overall: 42 percent of Oaklanders spend over 30 percent of their income on housing, whereas 36 percent of all Bay Area residents spend more than 30 percent of their income.

-17 The State HCD AFFH Data and Mapping Tool provides cost burden data in quintiles, with over 80 percent representing the highest concentration of cost burden possible.
+&lt;sup>17 The State HCD AFFH Data and Mapping Tool provides cost burden data in quintiles, with over 80 percent representing the highest concentration of cost burden possible.
 This should not be interpreted as a threshold, but rather a natural break in the data.